 - Where car parking space is available at premises it is at the owners’ risk.
 The hirer must ensure that entrance roads are kept free of traffic to allow vehicles to pass in an emergency.

-- No permanent furniture shall be introduced onto the school premises by the hirers without prior approval in writing from CEC/FITC.
+- No permanent furniture shall be introduced onto the school premises by the hirers without prior approval in writing from CEC/CCT.

 - Community Use of premises shall be deemed to include the use of tables and chairs only and does not include the use of other/sporting equipment and materials unless by prior arrangement at additional cost.

-- No outside equipment is to be brought onto the premises without prior written permission from CEC/FITC.
+- No outside equipment is to be brought onto the premises without prior written permission from CEC/CCT.

 - Where permission under clause 14 above is granted by CEC/FITC the hirer agrees to indemnify themselves absolutely from all liability for the equipment and any and all claims actions or damages arising from the use and/or misuse of that equipment.